civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 * [staging-AWS](https://staging-aws.civiform.dev/)

 Note: If possible finding a commit that passes the above AND [Seattle staging](https://staging.seattle.civiform.com/) is great but not a requirement.
-You'll have to inspect the DOM as in the 'From Staging server' section to find it's version.
+You'll have to inspect the DOM as in the 'From Staging server' section to find its version.

 ### 2. Run the script to create a new release